SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

 ![Repressilator complex](../assets/repressilator_complexgraph.svg)

-Here ∅ represents the empty complex, black arrows show reactions converting substrate complexes into product complexes where the rate is just a number or parameter, and red arrows indicate conversion of substrate complexes into product complexes where the rate is an expression involving chemical species.
+Here ∅ represent the empty complex, black arrows show reactions converting substrate complexes into product complexes where the rate is just a number or parameter, and red arrows indicate the conversion of substrate complexes into product complexes where the rate is an expression involving chemical species.

 ## Aspects of reaction network structure
 The reaction complex representation can be exploited via [Chemical Reaction Network Theory](https://en.wikipedia.org/wiki/Chemical_reaction_network_theory) to provide insight into possible steady-state and time-dependent properties of RRE ODE models and stochastic chemical kinetics models.
 We'll now illustrate some of the types of network properties that Catalyst can determine, using the reaction complex representation in these calculations.